animal-tree/Writing-stuff/Easy To Not Contextualize/Qualia-Wealth-Inequality.md

 ---

-VR takes us out of real consciousness, but gives us more consciousness than real life does.
+VR takes us out of real consciousness, but gives us more consciousness/qualia than real life does.

-That's not the goal though, we are looking to fully be present in consciousness in real life, such that the VR experience doesn't even feel like more.
+That's not the goal though, we are looking to fully be present in consciousness in real life, with metaphorical grass available to all, such that the VR experience/qualia/quality doesn't even feel like more.